tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

 2. Percentiles to measure

    Each percentile should be a number between 0 and 100 (both exclusive).
-Percentiles should be separated by a space.
+The percentiles should be separated by a space.

 Save Parameters
 ===============